-- A study published in 2016 reported that within two randomized control trials, e-cigarettes with nicotine helped individuals quit better than non-nicotine e-cigarettes.
-The NASEM also reported that more frequent e-cigarette use may increase an individual's likelihood to quit smoking. - A 2019 study by the U.K. National Health Service published in the New England Journal of Medicine found e-cigarettes may help adults quit.
-A group assigned to e-cigarettes as a combustible tobacco replacement were more likely to remain abstinent at one year compared with a group using nicotine replacement products (18% versus 9.9%).
+- A 2018 study among U.S. adults that explored whether e-cigarettes inspired more successful quit attempts found that users of e-cigarettes had 70% lower odds of quitting than nonusers.85 - A 2019 study by the U.K. National Health Service and published in the New England Journal of Medicine found e-cigarettes may help adults quit.
+A group assigned to e-cigarettes as a combustible tobacco replacement were more likely to remain abstinent at one year compared with a group using nicotine replacement products (18% vs. 9.9%).
 However, a majority of e-cigarette users were still using e-cigarettes at the one-year follow-up.
-Researchers noted the study was based on a middle-aged adult population (median age of 41) actively seeking to quit smoking and receiving at least four weeks of behavioral support.
-Notably, the U.K. also places severe restrictions on the marketing of e-cigarettes.
-No similar study has replicated these results in the U.S. - Another recent 2019 study exploring whether e-cigarettes' presence on the U.S. market has inspired more successful quit attempts found that users of e-cigarettes had 70% lower odds of quitting than non-users.
+Researchers noted the study was based on a middle-aged adult population (median age of 41) actively seeking to quit smoking and receiving at least four weeks of behavioral support.84 Notably, the U.K. also places severe restrictions on the marketing of e-cigarettes.5 No similar study has replicated these results in the U.S.